ADarkHero/Kartoffel-Bot/README.md

 Some crappy coded IRC-Bot.

-To run the program, you only need the Kartoffelbot.zip.
+To run the program, download the latest release.
 Extract it, import the bot.sql into your MySQL-database and start the start.bat!